Lasiodora parahybana

 ⚖️ Legal status

 Lasiodora parahybana is not currently listed in the CITES Appendices.
-No specific current listing for this species is typically applied in Annexes A-D of the EU wildlife trade regulations.
+No specific current listing for this species was found in Annexes A-D of the EU wildlife trade regulations during the May 2026 check.

 The species is not relevant to the Bern Convention because it is not native to Europe.
 Local ownership, sale, transport, breeding, and import rules may still apply, so keeping proof-of-origin documents is advisable.